corda/corda/docs/source/building-the-docs.rst

 Requirements
 ------------

-In order to build the documentation you will need:
+In order to build the documentation you will need a development environment set up as described under :doc:`building-corda`, and additionally

 1. Docker version 17 and above
 2. (OS X and Windows Only) The drive which hosts your corda checkout must be shared with docker.